Sugriva: Quarrel between brothers

 Vali ruled the kingdom of Kishkindha; his subjects were the vanaras.
 Tara is his wife.
 Angada is his son.
 His son left his house at a very young age and later became a follower of Vaishnavism.
 A raging demon by the name of Mayavi came to the gates of the capital and challenged Vali to a fight.
 Vali accepted the challenge, but when he sallied forth, the demon fled in terror into a deep cave.
 Vali entered the cave in pursuit of the demon, telling Sugriva to wait outside.
 When Vali did not return and upon hearing demonic shouts in the cave and seeing blood streaming from its mouth, Sugriva concluded that his brother had been slain.
-With a heavy heart, Sugriva rolled a boulder to seal the cave's opening so as to lock the demon in, returned to Kishkindha, and assumed kingship over the vanaras, taking his wife back from Vali as his queen.
+With a heavy heart, Sugriva rolled a boulder to seal the cave's opening so as to lock the demon in, returned to Kishkindha, and assumed kingship over the vanaras, taking Vali’s wife Tara as his queen.
 Vali, however, ultimately prevailed in his combat with the demon and returned home.
 Seeing Sugriva acting as king, he concluded that his brother had betrayed him.
 Though Sugriva humbly attempted to explain himself, Vali would not listen and exiled Sugriva from the kingdom.
 To exact his vengeance, Vali forcibly took Sugriva's wife Rumā for his own, and the brothers became bitter enemies.
 Sugriva went on to live upon the mountain Rishyamukh, the only place on earth that Vali could not tread on.
 Vali had been previously cursed by Sage Mathanga to be unable to lay a foot on this mountain on pain of death.